 This training provided a broad base for psychodynamic, person-centred, existentialist and other forms of counselling.
 Over the years, my practice has developed using mainly the psychodynamic approach but with the advantage of being able to pull in the other disciplines where appropriate.

-I am a member of the British Association of Counselling and Psychotherapy (BACP).
+I am a registered member of the British Association of Counselling and Psychotherapy (BACP).

 I abide by their professional association's Code of Ethics and Standards of Practice, including their Complaints Procedures.
 This promotes safe and professional counselling practices.